 Tax Treatment.
-In general, distributions from your IRA are taxed as ordinary income in the year you receive them.
+In general, distributions from your IRA are taxed as ordinary income in the year in which they are distributed.
 If you have made nondeductible contributions to any of your Traditional IRAs, a portion of each distribution is nontaxable.
 The nontaxable amount is the pro rata portion of the distribution that represents your remaining nondeductible contributions based upon the value of all your IRAs.
-For assistance in determining the nontaxable portion, consult your tax advisor, instructions to IRS Forms 1040 and 8606, and IRS Publication 590.
+For assistance in determining the nontaxable portion, consult your tax advisor, instructions to IRS Forms 1040 and 8606, and IRS Publication 590-B.

-Distributions Before Age 59%.
+Distributions Before Age 591⁄2.
 Generally, if you are under age 591⁄2 and take a distribution, the amount is referred to as an "early or premature distribution."
-Premature distributions are includible in gross income and are also subject to a 10% IRS penalty tax.
+Premature distributions that are includible in gross income are also subject to a 10% IRS penalty tax.
 However, certain exceptions apply to the premature distribution penalty.
 These are summarized below.

 - 1. You have unreimbursed medical expenses that are more than the applicable percentage of your adjusted gross income and provided certain conditions apply. - 2.
 The distribution is to pay your medical insurance premiums if you are unemployed and receive federal or state unemployment benefits for 12 consecutive weeks, or would have if not self-employed, and you receive the distribution during that or the succeeding tax year. - 3.
-A physician certifies that you are disabled as defined by the Code - 4.
+A physician certifies that you are disabled as defined by the Code. - 4.
 You are receiving substantially equal periodic payments consistent with the Code and Regulations. - 5.
-The distributions are not more than your or your spouse's expenses, or those of your or your spouse's child, or grandchild for attendance at a post-secondary education institution. - 6.
+The distributions are not more than the qualified higher education expenses of you, your spouse, or the children or grandchildren of you or your spouse. - 6.
 The distribution, of up to a \$10,000 lifetime limit, is used within 120 days of withdrawal to buy or build a home that will be a principal residence for a qualified first-time homebuyer. - 7.
 The distribution is due to an IRS levy on the IRA. - 8.
 The distribution is a "qualified reservist distribution" as defined by the Code. - 9.
 The distribution is properly rolled over or directly transferred to an eligible employer plan or another IRA. - 10.
-The distribution is a result of a valid divorce decree and is transferred to your ex-spouse's IRA. - 11.
 The distribution is a proper return of a certain excess contribution.